nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 #### Clustering variables

-[@fig:secondary] shows the average standardised score for all C/UAs in a cluster for all indicators.
-We do not show the indicator labels in the horizontal axis because these would be hard to read but instead represent the most salient indicators for each cluster in [@tab:secondary].
+@fig:secondary shows the average standardised score for all C/UAs in a cluster for all indicators.
+We do not show the indicator labels in the horizontal axis because these would be hard to read but instead represent the most salient indicators for each cluster in @tab:secondary (see also [here](https://nesta-slides.s3.eu-west-2.amazonaws.com/second_diffs.html) for an interactive version of the chart).
 In both cases we only include indicators where the difference in the mean between C/UAs in the cluster and all other C/UAs is statistically different.

 ![Size, cluster assignment and ethnic diversity by Government Office Region in England](png/second_diffs.png) {#fig:secondary}